5 Ways to Protect Your Dachshund’s Paws This Winter

 Table Of Contents

-My puppy, Gretta (pictured below), is experiencing her very first cold winter this year.
-So far, she isn’t a fan of the big chill!
+My mini Dachshund, Gretta (pictured below), isn’t a fan of the big chill.
 The wind, the cold, the wet – it’s a Dachshund’s worst nightmare!

 The Django Brand link is an affiliate link and I will receive a commission if you click through and make a purchase, at no cost to you.

-What Temperature Is Too Cold For Dog’s Feet?
+What Temperature Is Too Cold for Your Dog’s Feet?

-Personally, I don’t take my pups for a walk if it is below 30°F. My Dachshunds love walks, but if they are fighting against the frigid cold wind to stretch their little legs, we stay home and play inside instead.
+Personally, I don’t take my pups for a walk if it is below 30°F. My Dachshunds love their walkies, but if the wind is bitter cold, we choose to stay home and play inside instead.

-It won’t be a fun walk for you and not worth the risk for your pup.
+It won’t be an enjoyable walk for either of you, and it’s just not worth the risk for your little long dog.

 Post You May Like: Best Dachshund Sweaters and Coats